 With four pregnancies, I have been through a few of these myself but the most daunting health condition was gestational diabetes which I had with my third pregnancy (and weirdly, not in my 4th although I was convinced that after having it the previous time I would be guaranteed to get it again!)

 A Gestational Diabetes diagnosis in pregnancy (normally towards the later stages of pregnancy, but if you’re at a high risk you may have it detected earlier) can mean you have to be really careful with what you eat, and you will need to test and record your blood sugar regularly throughout the day.
 As mentioned in the Emma’s Diary infographic above, 1 in 5 mums to be with Gestational Diabetes will need to be put on medication.
 This would usually be metformin tablets, or if still needing more help controlling blood sugar levels, then insulin injections.
+You can get coupons online for your medications and get them delivered to your home.
+Keep in touch with your GP and follow through with the medicines you are taking.
 I had the insulin injections with my gestational diabetes pregnancy, which felt really worrying when I was first told that I would need to inject at home.
 I was worried how I would manage with fitting in all of the injecting and blood testing around my busy schedule at the time with two toddlers to look after as well, but found that making a written note of all of the blood results and writing down the insulin injections too really helped and I soon fell into a routine with it.

 I had also been worried whether the insulin injections would be painful or difficult to administer but actually they hurt less than the finger pricks for the blood testing!
 At first it was easier to ask my husband to help with injecting the insulin, but I soon got used to it, and once you give birth if you get the all clear with your sugar levels, then you don’t need to continue with the blood sugar testing or insulin injections – although it can be worth going for an annual check of your blood sugar after a gestational diabetes pregnancy, as you will be considered a higher risk for developing type 2 diabetes in later life after suffering from this pregnancy condition.